Galactic-Infrastructure/galackboard/server/hubot-scripts/README.md

   names of the packages to load
 * set the `EXTERNAL_SCRIPTS` environment variable to a comma-separated list of the package names.
-* Import it in `server/hubot.coffee` and run it on the robot, or if you want the script's replies to be private even to public messages, on `robot.priv`.
+* Import it in `server/hubot.coffee` and run it on the robot.
+If you want the script's replies to be private even to public messages, pass it to `robot.privately`.
 Unlike the above two options, it will not be possible to disable this script without rebuilding.

 Note that `hubot-help` is always installed, so you don't need to add it.